Schulich-Ignite/website/README.md

 #### Index/Home

 In  ```content/_index.md```, the tagline controls the content below the "Who are we?" title on the front page.
-The misison statement is pulled in to the About page - refer there.
 The main content of ```content/_index.md``` is displayed under the "Want to Join?" title on the front page.

 #### Sessions